Junior School (Pre-Kindergarten to Year 6)

 Uniform: PE uniform for training, MLC School Rugby uniform for competitions

 Skiers and snowboarders compete in races comprising two runs, across various disciplines, including Alpine, Slalom, Ski Cross, Moguls, Slopestyle and Cross-Country Skiing.
-Competitors have the opportunity to progress through to State and National championships.
+Competitors can progress through to State and National championships.

 When: Term 2 and Term 3